 Formal Service requires the glasses, cork plate and bottle plate to move to and from tables on a tray or gueridon (bar cart).
 If using a gueridon, all items should be on the cart at arrival at the table.
-Cork plate goes above and slightly to the left of the host’s wine glass, wine bottle plate goes to the right of the host’s wine glass.
-It should
+Glasses are placed on the table first starting with the guest on left of the host and continuing clockwise around the table to finish with the host.
+Cork plate follows and goes above and slightly to the left of the host's wine glass, wine bottle plate goes to the right of the host's wine glass.

 Casual Service permits the glasses to be carried upside down or carried by the stem.
+Glasses are placed on the table in convenient fashion with the host receiving the last glass.
 Cork and bottle plates are not required.

 Glasses should only ever be handled by the stem or base, NEVER by the bowl.

-Once the wine is ordered the correct wine glass should be placed on the table to the right of the customer’s water glass and closer to the customer by half a glass before the wine is presented for service.
+For both levels of service, glasses should only ever be handled by the stem or base, NEVER by the bowl.
+The correct wine glass position is to the right of the customer's water glass and closer to the customer by half a glass.
 Glasses should be placed in exactly the same positions for each cover on the table unless the table layout prevents access.
-Glasses may be brought to the table prior to the arrival of the bottle, but you should never leave the wine at the table to retrieve glasses.
+Glasses may be brought to the table prior to the arrival of the bottle in casual service, but you should never leave the wine at the table to retrieve glasses.

 Formal Service suggests waiting for eye contact prior to announcing the above and waiting for at least a sign of approval from the host prior to continuing with opening the bottle.
 Additionally, the napkin should be placed behind the bottle cradling the bottle.